-Shake vigorously for 30 seconds.
+Fill with ice, and shake vigorously for 30 seconds.

 Dust the top with freshly grated nutmeg.
+Serve and enjoy.

 - There are two keys to mixing cocktails that include eggs: Make sure your egg is fresh and shake the drink more than usual to ensure the egg is properly mixed.
 Put extra effort into the shake, even going until your arms hurt.

 - Give the egg a quick freshness test before cracking it: Place it in a glass of water and if it sinks, it's good.
 Whenever your egg stands on end, it's best reserved for food in which it will be cooked.
 Floating eggs should be discarded.

 - Large eggs are the most common today, though this recipe is sized for a small egg.
 If you find that it's too eggy with a large egg, your easiest option is to increase the brandy and port to 2 ounces each.
 This will create one large cocktail or two smaller ones.

 - If you like, rim the glass with a mixture of brown sugar and nutmeg to make the drink extra special.

 The egg brings the coffee cocktail down to a comfortable alcohol content for most people.
 This recipe should fall into the 17 percent ABV (34 proof) range, which is typical of this style of drink.